zzzkeil/Wireguard-DNScrypt-VPN-Server/README.md

 # Wireguard-DNScrypt-VPN-Server  x86 / arm64

-### Version 2021.07.25
+### Version 2021.09.23
 major changes :
- - script text visual things
+ - new dnscrypt version / features
- - option to edit your ip and port settings
+ - add option to change default MTU
- - removed Debian support
+ - add option to activate keepalive and set value
- - only Ubuntu 18.04 and 20.04 support for now
+ - all other things i forgot :)

 ## **Setup Wireguard VPN Server fast and easy  - with **
 * DNScrypt with anonymized_dns / DNSSEC (unbound)